niitsuma/wwwoffle-par/cache/html/en/messages/README.CONF.txt

 ITEM disable-animated-gif
 [<URL-SPEC>] disable-animated-gif = yes | no
 Disables the animation in animated GIF files (default=no).
+ITEM
+[<URL-SPEC>] <tag-attribute patterns> = <modify options>
+This setting allows various modifications to be specified for HTML tags that match one of the tag-attribute patterns.
+The possible modifications include: disabling the tag completely, disabling only certain attributes of the tag, adding or replacing a style attribute, disabling scripts between the matching tag and the corresponding closing tag and disabling scripts following the closing tag.
+The supported modify options currently are: disable-tag, disable-script, disable-following-script, disable-all-following-scripts, reset-following-script, reset-all-following-scripts, pass, style= and no-style.
+Multiple tag-attribute patterns or modify options must be separated by commas.
+This option was added by Paul Rombouts.
 SECTION LocalHost
 A list of hostnames that the host running the WWWOFFLE server may be known by.
 This is so that the proxy does not need to contact itself if the request has a different name for the same server.
 ITEM